-Schools - Meath County Council will continue the already well established programme of working with local schools to encourage and engender a good attitude of anti-littering, waste prevention and recycling in their pupils through various initiatives which we hope will then be brought home and seep into the family consciousness.
-Almost every school in Meath is either registered or actively participating in Green Schools, with 30 receiving their Green Flag in 2019.
+Green Schools - Meath County Council will continue the already well established programme of working with local schools to encourage and engender a good attitude of anti-littering, waste prevention and recycling in their pupils through various initiatives which we hope will then be brought home and seep into the family consciousness.
+On average approximately 20 new schools receive flags each year, with 40% of Meath Schools flying a current flag at any given time.
+We aim to increase this by 5% year on year until all Meath schools have at least one or more Green Flag.
+(Appendix)